-These are listed on line 8 through line 27 in alphabetical order.
-Other expenses like bank fees, cell phone, clothing, membership dues, and website costs are listed on line 27.
-Your total expenses go on line 28.
-If you are claiming the home office deduction, it goes on line 30.
+These are listed on Line 8 through Line 27 in alphabetical order.
+Other expenses like bank fees, cell phone, internet, membership dues, and website costs are listed on Line 27.
+Your total expenses go on Line 28.
+If you are claiming the home office deduction, it goes on Line 30.
 The standard home office deduction allocates $5 per square foot, up to 300 square feet.
 As a result, the maximum home office deduction is $1,500.
 Keep in mind, you can only claim this deduction if you have a dedicated space expressly for business use.

-From there, subtract line 28 (total deductions) from line 7 (gross income).
-Then, subtract line 30 if you are claiming it.
-Your net profit or loss on line 31.
-This gets reported on your 1040.
+From there, subtract Line 28 (total expenses) from line 7 (gross income).
+Then, subtract Line 30 if you are claiming it.
+You calculate your net profit or loss on Line 31.
+This number gets reported on your 1040 for income tax purposes.

-If you show a profit on line 31, you will also need to calculate the self-employed tax.
-Self-employed tax represents your portion and the employer portion of social security and medicare taxes in the amount of 15.3%, half of which can be deducted as a business expense.
-If you report a loss on line 31, no self-employed tax is due.
+If you show a profit on Line 31, you will also need to calculate the self-employment tax using Schedule SE.
+Self-employment tax represents your portion and the employer portion of Social Security and Medicare taxes in the amount of 15.3%, half of which can be deducted as a business expense.
+If you report a loss on Line 31, no self-employment tax is due.

 How To File As an Independent Contractor

-As an independent contractor, you will need to file a schedule C. Having a good accounting system in place can help you stay organized for when it comes time to prepare your taxes.
+As an independent contractor, you will need to file a Schedule C with your individual tax return.
+Having a good accounting system in place can help you stay organized for when it comes time to prepare your taxes.
 Save all receipts, as expense tracking is important in order to claim deductions.
 Quickbooks is a great accounting program that allows you to keep track of expenses while on the go.
 Simply snap a picture of the receipt and you can automatically categorize it.
-This makes filling out your Schedule C a lot easier.
+This makes filling out your Schedule C far easier.

 In addition, you should also consider a mileage tracker if you are planning on claiming the standard mileage deduction.
 This is a must for Uber and other car-sharing services drivers.
 Trip Log and Mile IQ are great apps that also integrate nicely with Quickbooks.

 It is important to keep track of all of your income as an independent contractor, as it all needs to get reported.
 Keep in mind, you may or may not receive a 1099-K from sites like Upwork and Airbnb.
 Most companies like Upwork, Uber, and Airbnb will only issue a 1099-K if you reach 20K in revenue and have over 200 transactions.
-In the event you do receive a 1099-K, you must report your income accurately as the IRS also receives a copy of the 1099-K. Even if you do not receive a 1099-K, the IRS can still request income information with Tax ID’s as all platforms request this information.
-This goes for all 1099 income.
+In the event you do receive a 1099-K, you must report your income accurately as the IRS also receives a copy of the 1099-K. Even if you do not receive a 1099-K, the IRS can still request income information based on your taxpayer ID (SSN or EIN), as all platforms request this information.

 Schedule C Example

-It may seem a little confusing to fill out a Schedule C, but most of the groundwork is laid out for you.
-You simply need to follow the Schedule C Instructions and fill in the blanks.
+It may seem a little confusing to fill out a Schedule C, but most of the difficulty revolves around staying organized.
+If you accurately track all income, expenses, and supporting documents during the year, you simply need to follow the Schedule C instructions and fill in the blanks.